wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

-challenge you start from the fundamental laws of quantum mechanics and predict the ammonia inversion and its easily observable properties without going through the stage of using the unsymmetrical pyramidal structure, even though no "state\" ever has that structure.
+challenge you start from the fundamental laws of quantum mechanics and predict the ammonia inversion and its easily observable properties without going through the stage of using the unsymmetrical pyramidal structure, even though no "state"ever has that structure.
 It is fascinating that it was not until a couple of decades ago that nuclear physicists stopped thinking of the nucleus as a featureless, symmetrical little ball and realized that while it really never has a dipole moment,